NelsonAraujo93/NelsonAraujo93/README.md

   <h2><i>Experience</i></h2>
   <br>
   <p>
-  In my three years of experience in web development, I had built not only web applications, but also I had deployed applications in Google Play store and Appstore, but this experience also helped me to learn the standards of deployment in such servers of high-quality demand.
-In my experience, I used to work with agile methodologies as SCRUM being not only part of a team but also Scrum Master many times.
-I built and deploy E-Commerce, User session applications, management applications, Transaction applications, and Multi-language applications.
+  In my four years of experience in web development, I have built web applications and deployed applications in the Google Play store and Appstore.
+This experience has helped me learn the deployment standards in such servers of high-quality demand.
+In my experience, I used to work with agile methodologies as SCRUM was part of a team and Scrum Master many times.
+I built and deployed E-Commerce, User session applications, management applications, Transaction applications, and Multi-language applications.
   </p>
 </section>
 <!------------------------------ Knowledge ------------------------------>